phuze/windows-10-missing-search-icons/README.md

 ## Update

-Previously, this was entirely a manual process.
-I am working on a Python tool which will automate the process.
+I was able to resolve my issue after having determined this is related to **Google Drive File Stream**.
+The fix in my case was:

+1. Uninstall Google Drive File Stream
+2. Download a fresh copy of `googledrivefilestream.exe` from [this Google answer page](https://support.google.com/drive/answer/7329379).
+Note the name of the installer. **DO NOT** download the installer named `GoogleDriveFSSetup.exe` which you would find from [Google answer #7491144](https://support.google.com/a/answer/7491144)
+3. Through Windows *Display Settings*, change your scale setting from 100% -> 150% -> 175% -> 100%.
+4. Restart your computer.
+In my case, I found that all my icons were fixed.
+5. Reinstall Google Drive File Steam.
+Issue has not returned since.

 ## Run the Repair Tool

-Open an elevated command prompt, navigate to the directory with `repair.py` and run the Python script:
+Previously, this was a manual process.
+I have built a Python tool to automate the process.
+To use it, open an elevated command prompt, navigate to the directory with `repair.py` and run the Python script:

 `python repair.py`